-LASERS had approximately \$14.5 billion under management as of June 30, 2021.
-This is an increase of \$5.2 billion over the last decade, illustrating the stability of the plan.
+LASERS had just under \$12.5 billion under management as of June 30, 2022.
+This is an increase of \$3.5 billion over the last decade, illustrating the prudent management of the plan.

 The Investment Program continuously maintains its commitment to a broadly diversified portfolio and achieving its actuarial rate of return with the least possible risk.
-LASERS allocation includes equities, fixed income, and alternative investments, which has consisted of private markets, risk parity, and absolute return strategies.
-The allocation adopted in October 2020 included increases to U.S. Equity, Global Multi-Sector, and Private Markets.
-Decreases were made in International Equity and Absolute Return Strategies, with High Yield Fixed Income and Risk Parity allocations being eliminated.
-These changes were made after an extensive asset allocation study following the dynamically changed investment market post COVID-19.
+LASERS allocation includes equities, fixed income, and alternative investments, which consists of private markets and absolute return strategies.
+We made extensive asset allocation changes in October 2020 following the dynamically changed investment market post COVID-19.
+Our most recent asset allocation changes were minor tweaks, which included reducing the Emerging Market Debt allocation, eliminating the Cash allocation, and adding to Private Markets.
 Full implementation of the allocation remains underway.